jankkosinski/trip-with-me/README.md

 # Trip With Me

-This is exapmle project of React application.
+This is exapmle project of React application, focused mainly on design and jest frontend.
+Prepared with UI/UX rules.
-Trip With Me is an multi pages application which is based on such specific tools like Context API, Flexbox and SASS/SCSS.
+Trip With Me is an SPA application which is based on such specific tools like CSS and SASS/SCSS, React, React Hooks, Context API.
 This project provides a responsive website that provides information about tours and places to visit.

-Project is prepared only with html, css and React.
+Project is a React application.
 There is no external frameworks for UI.
 It shows a lot of design topics and information how to screate structure for that applications.
+This project was created generally only for learning.
+There is no comercial usage, no profit from that project anywhere.

 What can you find in this project:

+- Vanilla JavaScript features
 - Learn React JS library from beginners level
 - Context API from beginners level
 - CSS Flexbox from beginners level
 - Sass or Scss from beginners to advanced
 - React Routing
-- Vanilla JavaScript scroll animations
-- Accordion with pure React js
+- Accordion with pure React JS
-- Image lazy loading with React js
+- Image lazy loading with React JS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).